Terrorism in Italy: First Wave

+Second Wave

 By the early 1990s, various jihadist networks in Italy with their roots in North Africa had been investigated by Italian authorities.
 Among these were the Islamic Cultural Institute (ICI) in Milan which operated in the global jihadist movement during the Bosnian War.
 ICI operations diminished after a number of counter-terrorist measures.

 After the attacks of the 9/11, Islamic terrorism came back into the public debate.
 The reports written by Italian and foreign security agencies, showed that several Islamic cells were placed in Italy; they were related to each other and waiting for calls and tasks.
 In 2001 the American embassy in Rome closed during New Year's Eve, for fear of possible attacks.

 In the mid-2000s, Italy did not experience an increase in jihadist attacks like several other major European countries.
 Italian authorities found that the number of "homegrown" jihadists who had been born in Italy was low and this was due to demographics: mass immigration of Muslims didn't start until the late 1980s and therefore second-generation Muslims had barely entered adulthood.

 In December 2008, Rachid Ilhami and Albdelkader Ghafir, two Moroccan citizens, were arrested in Giussano, on the charge of planning attacks in their home town.
 The two men had planned three attacks in areas nearby Giussano: in the Esselunga Supermarket in Seregno, in the big parking close to the supermarket and at the local police station.